Binge-watching: Cultural impact

 Actor Kevin Spacey used the 2013 MacTaggart Lecture to implore television executives to give audiences "what they want when they want it.
 If they want to binge, then we should let them binge".
 He claimed that high-quality stories will retain audience's attention for hours on end, and may reduce piracy, although millions still download content illegally.
 Binge-watching "complex, quality TV" such as The Wire and Breaking Bad has been likened to reading more than one chapter of a novel in one sitting, and is viewed by some as a "smart, contemplative way" of watching TV.
 A recent study found that while binge-watching, people feel "transported" into the world of the show, which increases their viewing enjoyment, makes them binge-watch more frequently and for longer.

 ITV Director of Television Peter Fincham warned that binge-watching erodes the "social value" of television as there are fewer opportunities to anticipate future episodes and discuss them with friends.
 Nevertheless, research has shown that heavy binge-watching does not necessarily mean less social engagement.
 One study found quite the opposite, reporting that heavy binge-watchers spent more time in interactions with friends and family on a daily basis than non-binge-watchers.
 Heavy binge-watchers are used by others as sources of opinion about what shows to watch and they often engage in conversations about TV shows both offline and online.

+Research by Alessandro Gabbiadini et al. explores psychological factors contributing to binge-watching, highlighting loneliness, escapism, and identification with media characters as key motivators.
+The study suggests that viewers turn to extended series consumption as a means of escaping negative emotions or forging parasocial relationships with characters.
+These tendencies are amplified by the episodic nature of series, which facilitates prolonged engagement and emotional investment, distinguishing binge-watching from traditional film-viewing experiences.

+Kristina Šekrst explores why binge-watching TV shows is psychologically easier than watching long films. Šekrst highlights that the episodic structure of television series, combined with natural breaks between episodes, provides a sense of accomplishment and refreshes viewer attention, making prolonged viewing sessions more manageable.
+She contrasts this with films, which often demand continuous engagement without breaks, leading to cognitive fatigue.
+This episodic pacing aligns with contemporary viewing habits, where streaming platforms encourage binge-watching by auto-playing the next episode, fostering a seamless, immersive experience.